Spectral Statistics for one dimensional Anderson model with unbounded but decaying potential: Introduction

-For Anderson tight binding model, eigenvalue statistics was first studied by Molchanov\cite{M1} for one-dimension and Minami\cite{M2} for higher dimensions.
+for some $\delta>0$ and $C>0$.
+Note that we are allowing the probability measure to be singular.
+To study the eigenvalue statistics we will study the random measures $\{\xi^\omega_{E_0,L}\}_L$, defined later at \eqref{meaDef1}, as $L\rightarrow\infty$.
+In this work we will be restricting to the case $\alpha-\frac{1}{\delta}>\frac{1}{2}$. \\\\ For Anderson tight binding model, eigenvalue statistics was first studied by Molchanov\cite{M1} for one-dimension and Minami\cite{M2} for higher dimensions.
 Other similar works includes Germinet-Klopp \cite{GK}, Geisinger \cite{G1}, Dolai-Krishna \cite{DK2}.
 In above mentioned works Poisson statistics was shown in pure point regime of the spectrum.
 The class of models described by \eqref{opEqn1} are not ergodic, but recently many results are obtained in non-ergodic cases.
-Killip-Stoiciu\cite{KS} studied eigenvalue statistics for CMV matrices (which are unitary operators) and showed that i) for $\alpha>\frac{1}{2}$, when decay of randomness is fast, the eigenvalue process is clock, i.e the gaps between consecutive eigenvalues are fixed, ii) for $\alpha=\frac{1}{2}$ the process is $\beta$-ensemble, this process normally appears in random matrix theory, and iii) for $\alpha<\frac{1}{2}$ it is Poisson.
+Killip-Stoiciu\cite{KS} studied eigenvalue statistics for CMV matrices (which are unitary operators) and showed that i) for $\alpha>\frac{1}{2}$, when randomness decays rapidly, the eigenvalue process is clock, i.e the gaps between consecutive eigenvalues are fixed, ii) for $\alpha=\frac{1}{2}$ the process is $\beta$-ensemble, this process normally appears in random matrix theory, and iii) for $\alpha<\frac{1}{2}$ it is Poisson.
 In their work, they assumed that the variance of the randomness is finite.
 It is also possible to study the eigenvalue statistics in the case when randomness is increasing.
 Dolai-Mallick \cite{DA1} showed that the statistics is Poisson for Anderson model over $\ZZ^d$ when single site potential is of the form $\{|n|^\alpha\omega_n\}_{n\in\ZZ^d}$ for $\alpha>2$.
-Dolai-Krishna \cite{DK1} showed level repulsion for higher dimensional model with decaying randomness.\\
+Dolai-Krishna \cite{DK1} showed level repulsion for higher dimensional model with decaying randomness. \\\\ CMV matrices are representation of unitary operators and so it is expected that this trend would also hold even for one-dimensional Anderson like models.
+One such work is of Avila-Last-Simon \cite{ALS} where they showed quasi-clock behavior for ergodic Jacobi operator in region of absolutely continuous spectrum.
+In \cite{KVV} Krichevski-Valk\'{o}-Vir\'{a}g showed the Sine-$\beta$ process for $\alpha=\frac{1}{2}$, when second moment exists.
+Similar work in continuous analogue are done by Kotani \cite{K1}, where gap between eigenvalue is studied and limit laws is obtained for $\alpha>\frac{1}{2}$.
+Kotani-Nakano\cite{KN} and Nakano\cite{NF} showed that the statistics for $\alpha>\frac{1}{2}$ is clock, and for $\alpha=\frac{1}{2}$ it is circular $\beta$-ensemble.
+In these works, the randomness is via Brownian motion on a compact manifold and the decay is implemented as multiplication to the randomness.
+In \cite{KQ} Kotani-Quoc studied the distribution of individual eigenvalue in continuous case when the potential is compound Poisson process. \\